 15. Streamline operations to improve efficiency

 Inefficient on-site operations can escalate staffing costs.
 The more manual tasks you have, the more staff or paid hours you need to complete the job.
-Find out how events like Science Alive Expo reduced their casual staffing needs and training time with the Eventbrite Organiser App.
+Take inspiration from the Science Alive Expo that reduced their casual staffing needs and training time with the Eventbrite Organiser app.

-10 tips for promoting an event on a budget
+10 event planning tips for promoting an event on a budget

 1. Grow your email database

-Building your email database is a great way to increase your audience and set yourself up a free promotional channel come event time.
+Building your email database is a great way to increase your audience and promote your event for free.
+Here are some quick tips to grow your database:

 2. Offer marketing trades

-Once you’ve got a good email database, consider offering spots to venues, vendors, or other partners in exchange for promotion of your event to their database.
+After you’ve established an email database, consider offering spots to venues, vendors, or other partners in exchange for promotion of your event to their database.
+A win-win at no cost to you.

 3. Enlist the help of partners and influencers